SiamRahman29/Equal-Weight-S-P-500-Screener-with-YFinance/README.md

 # Equal-Weight-S-P-500-Screener-with-YFinance

-This projoct was built with the help of this tutorial: https://www.youtube.com/watch?v=xfzGZB4HhEE&t=5916s
+This project was built with the help of this tutorial: https://www.youtube.com/watch?v=xfzGZB4HhEE&t=5916s

 The tutorial itself was outdated as IEX Cloud does not provide its Sandbox API since late-mid 2022.
 So, I tried Alpha Vantage first to overcome the difficulty.
 Alpha Vantage limits users to only 5 API calls per minute so could not complete the project with Alpha Vantage (however, may be Alpha Vantage can be used if only batch calls are used).